uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 			{ selector: 'a.anchor', format: 'skip' },
 			{ selector: 'picture', format: 'skip' },
 			{ selector: 'a', options: { ignoreHref: true } },
-			{ selector: 'section.footnotes', format: 'skip' },
 		],
 		wordwrap: false,
 	});
 };
 ```

 The library has a lot of options, so I'm still playing around with it to see what I can do.
-I'm mostly using selectors so that I can skip over certain elements, like code blocks (`pre.shiki`) and footnotes (`section.footnotes`).
+I'm mostly using selectors so that I can skip over certain elements, like code blocks (`pre.shiki`) and images (`picture`).
 I also have to skip over the anchor links (`a.anchor`) because by default, the `href` is put after the text content of the link (e.g. `"This is a link [https://example.com]"`).

 {% endinfo %}